-This month Avalon Waterways is celebrating the one-year anniversary of the maiden voyage of Avalon Imagery II, which also coincides with the launch of the new and exciting Avalon 2018 river cruises.
+This month Avalon Waterways is celebrating the one-year anniversary of the maiden voyage of Avalon Imagery II.

 Avalon Waterways operates the most modern river cruise fleet in Europe, averaging less than three years compared to the industry average of seven.
 They pride themselves on delivering innovative ship designs and the highest quality of features and services.